4neesh/DevBlog/src/posts/003AOPbasics.md

 ```
 <p>
-If we change the number of players so an Exception is thrown, the AfterThrowing Advice would be called to return:
+If we change the number of players so an Exception is thrown, the AfterThrowing Advice would return:
 </p>

 ```